 We protect your rights to fair compensation after an injury

 If you have been injured in an auto accident caused by a drunk driver in Delaware, the knowledgeable attorneys at Silverman McDonald & Friedman fight to protect your legal rights.
 We diligently pursue the best settlement award possible.
 You may call us at 302-888-2900 or complete our contact form to set up your initial consultation.
-We maintain offices in Wilmington, New Castle and Seaford for your convenience.
+We maintain offices in Wilmington, Newark and Seaford, DE for your convenience.